josephT273/To-Do-List-and-Task-Management-System/README.md

 # 📋 To-Do List & Task Management System

 A simple and functional Java-based console application for managing daily tasks with features like adding tasks, updating deadlines, prioritizing, and generating reports.
-Built with Java 21 and JDBC, backed by MySQL or any JDBC-compatible database.
+Built with Java 21 and JDBC, backed by PostgreSQL or any JDBC-compatible database.

 ---